Manila Metropolitan Theater: Post-war years (1945–2015)

-Under the NCCA, restoration, and re-opening (2015–)
+Under the NCCA, restoration, and re-opening (2015–present)

-In May 2015, the Department of Budget and Management released ₱270 million from the National Endowment Fund for Culture and the Arts for the purchase of the Metropolitan Theater from its owner, the Government Service Insurance System (GSIS).
-The amount was released to the National Commission for Culture and the Arts (NCCA) so they could exercise their right of first refusal on the sale of national cultural treasures based on the National Cultural Heritage Act.
+In May 2015, the Department of Budget and Management released ₱270 million from the National Endowment Fund for Culture and the Arts to fund the purchase of the Metropolitan Theater from its owner, the Government Service Insurance System (GSIS).
+The DBM released the funds to the National Commission for Culture and the Arts (NCCA), which, according to the National Cultural Heritage Act, held the right of first refusal on the sale of national cultural treasures.
 On June 30, 2015, the GSIS turned over ownership of the Met to the NCCA.

-Soon after, in December 2015, the NCCA launched the "METamorphasis" project whereby students interacted with the theater through bi-weekly cleanup drives, which included music programs and tours of the theater grounds.
+Soon after, in December 2015, the NCCA launched the "METamorphasis" project through which students interacted with the theater through bi-weekly cleanup drives.
+It also included music programs and tours of the theater grounds.
 The project ran until April 2016, paving the way for the eventual restoration of the building.

 The initial restoration construction work began in February 2017 but was suspended when discovering of original features led the NCCA to revise the designs, with work resuming in 2019.
-The goal of the NCCA-led restoration was to conserve the building and restore it to its pre-war state as designed by Juan M. Arellano.
+The goal of the NCCA-led restoration was to preserve the building and restore it to its pre-war state, as designed by Juan M. Arellano.
 Thus, additional structures, such as those added during the 1978 restoration under Imelda Marcos, were removed.
 The first phase of the restoration focused on the Main Theater and was completed by March 2020.
 The second phase focused on the exteriors, while the third and final phase focused on fixing the office spaces and the Grand Ballroom.

 On December 10, 2021, the Metropolitan Theater celebrated its 90th anniversary with its formal re-opening.
 Previously, it had a soft opening in June 2021, with its official reopening postponed several times due to the COVID-19 pandemic.
+On June 29, 2024, an orchestral event "OST Symphony: K-drama in Concert" was held in the Metropolitan Theater.

+The theater hosted the state necrological service for National Artist Nora Aunor on April 22, 2025.